yoheimuta/mobile-videoplayer.js/README.md

 iOS Safari(iOS6, iOS7, iOS8), Android(2.2, 4.4, 5)
 ```

-Also confirmed that time to complete loading and then start video is about 3~4 sec in mobile 3G network.
+Also confirmed that time to complete loading and then start almost video is about 3~4 sec in mobile 3G network.

+### Namespace

+`mobile-videoplayer.js` use only one global variable `MVPlayer` to avoid polluting other global namespace.

 ### Install